Mailcow¶

 cd mailcow-dockerized

-generate your config, for the hostname add mail.mymailserver.com
+generate your config, for the hostname add mail.mymailserver.com, it

 To run your mail server just use this command :